googleapis/google-cloud-python/docs/pubsub-api.rst

    >>> topic = pubsub.get_topic('topic_name')
    >>> subscription = topic.create_subscription('subscription_name')

-Create a new "pull" subscription for a topic with a non-default ACK deadline:
+Create a new pull subscription for a topic with a non-default ACK deadline:

 .. doctest::